Credit Completion Requirements and Incentive Awards for Frank O’Bannon Higher Education Award (FOB HEA) Recipients

 Student Centric Year

-Students are allowed 12 months from the time that they use their initial FOB HEA to earn the credit hours necessary to be considered for the FOB HEA and the incentive awards in the subsequent year.
+You are allowed 12 months from the time that you use your initial FOB HEA to earn the credit hours necessary to be considered for the FOB HEA and the incentive awards in the subsequent year.
 This is how the “student centric year” is defined.

 Student Centric Year Examples